adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 Note that in the second argument we only pass the name.
 Our changeset necessarily requires a `description` however, as the original product already has a description, this validation passes.

-## Building our LiveView
+## Making our LiveView

-Let's write the LiveView code step-by-step so that we can see the similarities with ProductLive.Create.
+Let's write the LiveView code step-by-step so that we can see the similarities with `ProductLive.Create`.
 In the folder `lib/super_store_web/live/product_live/` create a file `edit.ex`.

 ### Starting